K547NK/C-C-/README.md

 Lets see how far this goes, Cheers!

 #### Update Aug 02 21
-    1.Folders for source and binaries
+    1. Folders for source and binaries
-    2.Primary updates for code will be comitted after all tests and binaries marked with date
+    2. Primary updates for code will be comitted after all tests and binaries marked with date

 #### Update Aug 07 21
     1. Learning how to create a simple login form for super secret terminal proggies